 Survivors may experience pure alexia after brain injury, which involves difficulty with reading.
 This usually occurs when a brain injury affects the posterior left hemisphere of the brain.

 While learning to read again after brain injury can be challenging, it is possible to improve pure alexia.
-Speech-Language Pathologists (SLP) are excellent resources for a proper diagnosis and guidance.
+Speech-language pathologists (SLP) and occupational therapists (OTs) are excellent resources for a proper diagnosis and guidance.

-This article will discuss some of the most efficient methods and strategies to help survivors regain the ability to read and boost recovery.
+This article will discuss some of the most effective methods and strategies to help survivors regain the ability to read and boost recovery.

 How a Brain Injury Can Affect the Ability to Read